gflarity/node_pi/README.md

 If you're looking to run the latest Node.JS on the Raspberry Pi, you've come to the right place.

+More improvements to come, follow @gflarity for updates.

 ### Installation